-This sheet talks about exposure to guanfacine in pregnancy and while breastfeeding.
-This information should not take the place of medical care and advice from your healthcare provider.
+This sheet is about exposure to guanfacine in pregnancy and while breastfeeding.
+This information should not take the place of medical care and advice from your healthcare providers.

 What is guanfacine?

 Guanfacine is a medication that has been approved to treat high blood pressure and attention deficit hyperactivity disorder (ADHD).
 It has also been used for Gilles de la Tourette’s syndrome and opioid withdrawal.
 Some brand names for guanfacine are Intuniv® and Tenex®.

 I take guanfacine.
 Can it make it harder for me to get pregnant?